 When they were kicking around ideas for a New Bride in the mid-2000's, there was a range of ideas put out there for consideration.
 One widely-reproduced sketch that passes as "concept art for Constance" actually stayed very close to the then-current bride.
 Still has the candle, still has the beating heart, still has the bouquet, and still has the blank white eyes.
-Just a coked-up version of the "middle bride," really.
+Just a coked-up version of the previous, "blue-faced" bride, really.

 Oh, and if you come across a less-severely cropped version...well whaddya know:

 Here's the Frank tableau in the finished make-over at Disneyland: